Characters of the Marvel Cinematic Universe: M–Z: Ultron

 In an alternate universe observed by the Watcher, Ultron was programmed to sing show tunes.

 In another alternate universe, a variant of Ultron with a similar backstory to the one previously fought by the Guardians of the Multiverse destroys his universe, but never hears the Watcher and instead stays in his destroyed universe for eons.
 In order to rescue the Watcher, Captain Carter, Kahhori, Byrdie the Duck and Storm seek out his help.
 Having had eons in an empty universe to reconsider his actions, this Ultron expresses remorse for what he did and agrees to help save both the kidnapped Carter and the Watcher.
 Ultron helps to rescue the pair and stays behind, sacrificing himself so that the Guardians can escape.
 Even with the full power of the Infinity Stones on his side, Ultron proves to be no match for the Watchers and he is quickly destroyed by the Eminence.
 However, his sacrifice allows the Guardians time to come up with a plan to face the Watchers.

 On Earth-838, Ultron Sentries (also voiced by Marquand) serve as guards working for the Illuminati that apprehend Stephen Strange and America Chavez when they arrive there.
 Many of them are later destroyed by Wanda Maximoff.

-As of 2025, the character has appeared in one project: the film Avengers: Age of Ultron.
+As of 2026, the character has appeared in one project: the film Avengers: Age of Ultron.
 He will return in the upcoming Disney+ series VisionQuest.
-Alternate universe variants of Ultron appeared in two projects: the Disney+ animated series What If...?.
+Alternate universe variants of Ultron appeared in two projects: the Disney+ animated series What If...?; and the film Doctor Strange in the Multiverse of Madness.

 BB Urich

-BB Urich (portrayed by Genneya Walton) is a journalist for The BB Report and the niece of Ben Urich.
+BB Urich (portrayed by Genneya Walton) is a journalist for The BB Report and the niece of Ben Urich, who was killed by Wilson Fisk.
+After Fisk is elected mayor of New York City, BB begins spreading propaganda in his favor while working undercover to expose him and his crimes, including the murder of Ben.
+BB also secretly launches a smear campaign against Fisk through an online program called City Without Fear, which she hosts wearing a caricature mask of Fisk's face under the alias of "Mayor Kingpin".
+After her help in ousting Fisk as mayor, Mitchell Ellison hires BB to work in her uncle's former job at the New York Bulletin.

-As of 2025, the character has appeared in one project: the Disney+ series Daredevil: Born Again.
+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.